fullstackreact/google-maps-react/README.md

 The `GoogleApiWrapper` automatically passes the `google` instance loaded when the component mounts (and will only load it once).

-## Manually loading the google api
+## Manually loading the Google API

 If you prefer not to use the automatic loading option, you can also pass the `window.google` instance as a `prop` to your `<Map />` component.